Hot Chocolate Bombs with Marshmallows

 - Extra marshmallows, whipped cream

-To serve, place a bomb teacup or similarly sized coffee cup.
+- To serve, place a bomb in a teacup or similarly sized coffee cup.

-Garnish with whipped cream, more marshmallows, sprinkles, etc. if desired.
+- Garnish with whipped cream, marshmallows, sprinkles, etc. if desired.

 My molds were about 2-inches in diameter.
 You can use any size of semi sphere silicone molds, but you'll need to adjust your ingredient amounts.